zubairsatti31/Review_Sentiment_Analysis_Amazon/README.md

-# Review_Sentiment_Analysis_Amazon
+# Amazon Review Sentiment Analysis

 This project performs sentiment analysis on Amazon product reviews using the TextBlob library.

+## Tools Used
+- Python
+- Pandas
+- TextBlob
+- Kaggle Dataset

+## Output
-Reviews are classified into Positive, Negative, and Neutral categories based on polarity scores.
+Reviews are classified as:
+- Positive
+- Negative
+- Neutral

+## Author
+Student